arporter/habakkuk/docs/f2py_install.rst

 f2py installation
 ^^^^^^^^^^^^^^^^^

-Habbakuk requires version 3 of f2py, a library designed to allow fortran to be called from python (see http://code.google.com/p/f2py/wiki/F2PYDevelopment for more information).
-Habbakuk makes use of the fortran parser (fparser) contained within.
+Habakkuk requires version 3 of f2py, a library designed to allow fortran to be called from python (see http://code.google.com/p/f2py/wiki/F2PYDevelopment for more information).
+Habakkuk makes use of the fortran parser (fparser) contained within.

-The source code of f2py (revision 93) is provided with Habbakuk in the sub-directory ``f2py_93``.
+The source code of f2py (revision 93) is provided with Habakkuk in the sub-directory ``f2py_93``.
 If you would prefer to install f2py rather than simply use it as is (see the previous section) then the rest of this section explains how to do this.